fluxninja/aperture/docs/content/introduction.md

 including:

-- **Prioritized load shedding**: Aperture enables organizations to gracefully degrade application performance by dropping traffic that is deemed less important, ensuring that the most critical traffic is served.
+- **Prioritized load shedding**: Aperture enables organizations to gracefully degrade application performance by dropping traffic that's deemed less important, ensuring that the most critical traffic is served.
 - **Distributed rate-limiting**: Aperture includes a distributed rate-limiter to prevent abuse and protect the service from excessive requests by users.
-- **Intelligent autoscaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed.
+- **Intelligent auto scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed.
 - **Monitoring and telemetry**: Aperture continuously monitors service